jjuris/screenshotextragtor/README.md

 # ScreenshoteXTraGtor

 A screenshot extractor tool written in GO lang.
+The script automates the process of extracting multiple screenshots from a video file at specified intervals using `ffmpeg`.

 ## Installation